resolve109/study-aws-sa/aws-study-guide.md

   - First-In-First-Out ordering to ensure messages are processed in order
   - Exactly-once processing prevents duplicates
   - Ideal for scenarios requiring strict message ordering and guaranteed single processing
+  - Essential for systems like E-commerce applications that need to process orders in the exact sequence they were received
+  - Provides guaranteed ordering compared to SNS topics which cannot guarantee message sequence preservation
+  - Perfect for integration with API Gateway when sequential processing is critical
+  - More suitable than standard queues when the order of processing is a business requirement
 - **Message Retention**:
   - Messages are kept in queues for up to 14 days (4 days default)
   - Allows delayed processing or retries without losing messages